 A Non-Negotiable Ingredient

-Next, it’s time for the dry ingredients.
-In a medium-sized bowl, combine the flour, cinnamon, baking soda, cloves and salt.
-No need to worry about xanthin gum if you’re using the Bob’s Red Mill Gluten Free 1-to-1 Baking Flour because it’s already in the blend.
-However, if you opt for a different flour, then you’ll need to add a quarter teaspoon to the dry ingredients.
-Mix together, then set to the side.
+Next, prepare the dry ingredients.
+In a medium bowl, combine the flour, cinnamon, baking soda, cloves, and salt.
+If you're using Bob's Red Mill Gluten Free 1-to-1 Baking Flour, you won't need to add xanthan gum.
+Set the dry mix aside.

 Bake Time